 README markdown files

-Each directory (particularly code modules) should have a
+Each directory (apart from Java packages) should have a

 README.md file that describes the